Cynthia Osborne, Ph.D.

 Kaeley Bobbitt earned her Ph.D. in Human Development and Family Sciences at the University of Texas at Austin.
 Kaeley’s research interests center around the development and well-being of children from low-income families.
 Outside of her graduate work, she has worked as a research assistant at the Yale Child Study Center and on the Texas KIDS COUNT project at the Center for Public Policy Priorities.
 Kaeley is a lead researcher on the Texas Home Visiting Program Evaluation and the Estimation of the Cost of Raising Children in Texas projects.

 Kyle Bradbury, MPAffResearch Associate

 Kyle Bradbury holds a Master’s of Public Affairs from the LBJ School of Public Affairs at the University of Texas at Austin and a B.A. in Politics from Hendrix College.
 Prior to joining CFRP, he assisted with the T-STEM Initiative at Texas Education Agency and was a member of the research team at E3 Alliance.
 Kyle was also a graduate research assistant for an evaluation of Texas Fitness Now, the largest physical education intervention ever evaluated.
-Kyle is the data specialist on the Texas Home Visiting Program Evaluation Team and leads the CFRP data team.
+Kyle is a data specialist and leads the CFRP data team for all projects, with a special focus on the Texas Home Visiting Program Evaluation project.

 Daniel Dillon, MPAffSenior Research Associate

 Daniel Dillon holds a Master's of Public Affairs from the LBJ School of Public Affairs at The University of Texas at Austin and a B.A. in Sociology from The University of Texas at Austin.
 Prior to LBJ, Daniel worked at the State Capitol, taught elementary school science, and worked for an historic non-profit theatre.
 He also interned at The Century Foundation (TCF), a think tank based in New York, where he produced a report on inequality and contributed regular articles to the TCF blog.
 Daniel currently leads projects related to paternity establishment and asset building.

 Anna Lipton Galbraith, MPAffSenior Research Associate